Only $99.95 for Simple or $149.95 for Joint Divorce ApplicationStart Eligibility Now

 2. One spouse must be a resident of Ontario continually for a minimum of one year.

 3. You must be separated from your spouse continually for a minimum of one year.

 What do I need to use your Site?

-In order to get a divorce in Ontario and to use this site, you are required to have certain supporting documents.
-These documents are mandatory and must be filed in Court along with the divorce forms generated from this site.
+In order to get a divorce in Ontario and to use this site, you are required to have specific information and supporting documents.
+Supporting documents are mandatory and must be filed in Court along with the divorce forms generated from this site.

 1. You must have your spouse’s current address.

 2. You must have your original Marriage or Registration Certificate in English or French.
-If it is not in English or French, you must have a written translation from a certified translator.
+If it is not in English or French, you must have a written translation of same from a certified translator.

 3. You must have your original Divorce Certificate if you or your spouse were previously divorced.

 4. You must have a copy of your child support documents (order, written or consent agreement, domestic contract – separation agreement or marriage contract) if there are children of the marriage.
-Your support document must have your spouse's annual income on it.
+Your support document must state your spouse's annual income.